 “There are always those who will take advantage of day-dreamers.
 The girl who leaves home to pick up the gold on city pavements can still end up in the gutter.
 Even if she is moderately successful she may well spend her days in company that cares little for her welfare, and her private behaviour is probably no one’s concern but her own unless it interferes with work.”
 [OK, it’s now safe to come out from behind your sofa]

-Hjordis’ girlish day-dreams did not revolve around modelling, and her marriage fantasies didn’t extend beyond getting hitched to a doctor.
+Hjördis’ girlish day-dreams did not revolve around modelling, and her marriage fantasies didn’t extend beyond getting hitched to a doctor.
 Even being ‘discovered’ at the age of 17 to front a brief face-cream promotion doesn’t seem to have sparked any desire for life as a model.
 Instead, her breakthrough at the Nordiska Kompaniet’s Leja store in Stockholm came from answering a job advert – after other career avenues hadn’t worked out.
-Once accepted, she found that she was a naturally talented fashion and photo model, fully suited to the career and lifestyle.
+Once accepted, she found that she was a natural.

 The Plank becomes Queen of the models

 Hjördis’ biggest influence was fellow NK model Kim Andersson.
-According to Hjördis’ niece Anette, her aunt always remembered Kim as a special friend.
+According to Hjördis’ niece Anette, her aunt always thought of Kim as a special friend.

 Modelling was a profession that Hjördis was able to navigate, with the help of Kim, her Leja manager Gun Stjernström – who took Hjördis into her home and provided motherly care, and from 1943 onwards her new managers at NK Franska:

 “My managers, Kurt Jacobsson and (dress designer) Pelle Lundgren were very kind to me and my colleagues,” Hjördis recalled.
 “They cared about us, and were always willing to assist when we needed help or advice.”
-Indeed, Hjördis became a friend of Pelle Lundgren and his family.
+Even after her modelling years Hjördis remained a friend of Pelle Lundgren and his family.

-Either side of Hjördis’ five yeas of success, Kim was Sweden’s top model, even after her marriage in 1946 when she became Kim Söderlund.
+Following Hjördis’ years of incredible success, Kim was Stockholm’s top model, even after her marriage in 1946 when she became Kim Söderlund and started a family.
 “She loved the work,” a newspaper article gushed, “and when marriage and children ended a full-time career for her, she kept a toe in with freelancing and the setting up of a school for models.
 And then she suddenly discovered a cause – overhauling the modelling profession.”